nurrbb/SQL101/README.md

-Patika.dev, SQL course assignments.
-(SQL, Data and Databases, PostgreSQL, PSQL, SQL fundamentals, Join structures, Subqueries)
+# Patika.dev, SQL Course Assignments

+In this commit  a series of practical and assignment projects were completed as part of SQL.